Derived equivalences of gentle algebras via Fukaya categories: Gentle algebras and Fukaya categories

 \begin{rmk} An optimist's conjecture would be that conversely if $A$ and $B$ are homologically smooth graded gentle algebras which are derived equivalent, then there exists a homeomorphism $\phi: \Sigma_A \to \Sigma_B$ inducing a bijection $\Lambda_A \to \Lambda_B$ and such that $\phi_*(\eta_A)$ is homotopic to $\eta_B$.
 Note that to prove this, one needs to show that the topological type of $(\Sigma_A, \Lambda_A; \eta_A)$ is a derived invariant of $A$.
 This is encoded by the numerical invariants of $\eta_A$ introduced in Theorem \ref{lineorbit} (from which one can recover the topological type of the surface), together with the numbers of marked points on each boundary component. \end{rmk}

 \begin{rmk} In Theorem \ref{gentle-Fuk-thm}, it is possible to drop the assumption that $A$ is smooth.
 Assume for simplicity that $A$ is proper.
 In this case, the surface $\Sigma$ would be glued together from the disks $D_f$ associated to forbidden threads as before, and also disks $D_c$ with an interior hole, associated with forbidden cycles.
 In other words, $D_c$ is an annulus whose inner boundary component has no marked points and is not glued to anything, while its outer boundary component is connected by strips, corresponding to the vertices in $c$, to other disks (this boundary component of $D_c$ still has no stops).
-In the presence of unmarked boundary components, there is a dual construction to the construction of partially wrapped Fukaya categories, $\mathcal{W}(\Sigma, \Lambda; \eta)$, namely, the infinitesimal wrapped Fukaya categories $\mathcal{F}(\Sigma, \Lambda; \eta)$, studied in \cite{LP-pwrap}.
+In the presence of unmarked boundary components, there is a dual construction to the construction of partially wrapped Fukaya categories, $\mathcal{W}(\Sigma, \Lambda; \eta)$, namely, the infinitesimal wrapped Fukaya categories $\mathcal{F}(\Sigma, \Lambda; \eta)$, originally introduced for general symplectic manifolds in \cite{NZ} and studied in the case of surfaces in \cite{LP-pwrap}.
 Its objects are graded Lagrangians which do not end on the unmarked components of the boundary.
 Thus, for non-smooth proper gentle algebras, a version of Theorem \ref{gentle-Fuk-thm} should state the equivalence

 However, we have not checked that the collection of Lagrangians $\{L_v\}$ given by the construction in Theorem \ref{gentle-Fuk-thm} (and modified as above) generates $\mathcal{F}(\Sigma_A, \Lambda_A; \eta_A)$. \end{rmk}